jackvanb/nba-salary-cap/README.md

 Firebase functions, hosting, and database are used for NBA Salary Cap Tracker.

-Run `npm prerender && firebase emulators:start` to bring up the emulators for functions and hosting.
+Run `npm run prerender && firebase emulators:start` to bring up the emulators for functions and hosting.
 The frontend will automatically request the cloud functions at the correct localhost location.

 NOTE: The functions emulator will be talking to the production database.